The next generation mobile networks are already on our doorsteps

 Better gain, smaller design

 PREPERM® grades have stable and well controlled dielectric constants from 2.6 up to 23.
-With higher permittivity you can achive improved isolation and better gain while reducing the size!
+With higher permittivity you can achieve improved isolation and better gain while reducing the size!

 - Stable and controlled dielectric constant - from 2.6 to 23